-- The U.S. loan market, as represented by the S&P/LSTA Leveraged Loan Index (the “Index”), returned 0.21% for the seven-day period ended September 15, continuing a strong September run.
-Performance was boosted by an 18 bps gain in the average Index bid price, which closed out the week at 98.56, a high-water mark for the year.
-YTD return is currently at 4.21%.
+- The U.S. loan market maintained its strong start to the year, as the S&P/LSTA Leveraged Loan Index (the “Index”) returned 0.25% for the seven-day period ended January 13.
+Driving the performance was an 18 bps gain in the average Index bid price, which currently sits at the 99 mark for the first time since 2014.

 - There were no defaults in the Index this week.

 Source: S&P/LCD, S&P/LSTA Leveraged Loan Index and S&P Global Market Intelligence.
 Additional footnotes and disclosures on back page.
 Past performance is no guarantee of future results.
 Investors cannot invest directly in the Index.

 Unless otherwise noted, the source for all data in this report is Standard & Poor’s/LCD.
 S&P/LCD does not make any representations or warranties as to the completeness, accuracy or sufficiency of the data in this report.

 1. Assumes 3 Year Maturity.
 Three-year maturity assumption: (i) all loans pay off at par in 3 years, (ii) discount from par is amortized evenly over the 3 years as additional spread, and (iii) no other principal payments during the 3 years.
 Discounted spread is calculated based upon the current bid price, not on par.
 Please note that Index yield data is only available on a lagging basis, thus the data demonstrated is as of January 7, 2022.